Ahmedmedhat187/AssociateAndroidDeveloperPracticeProject/README.md

 Skill IQ Leaders - /api/skilliq
 <br /><br />

 The submission will be done through the App.
-Before submitting the project, it should pushed to GitHub and include screenshots of your App in the Repo.
+The project should pushed to GitHub and include screenshots of the App in the Repo.

 To submit your project <br />
 Make a NETWORK POST request to this Google Form using any network library.
 [Retrofit is recommended.] <br />